Search This Blog

 In 1914, Juan Belmonte revolutionized bullfighting with his daring capework, practiced extremely close to the bull.
 Most other bullfighters soon began to copy Belmonte's dangerous but exciting style.

 Pablo Picasso, like many Spaniards, was captivated by the Bullfight.
-The artist liked to attend bullfights at Nimes and this so called sport, was often featured in his art.
+The artist liked to attend bullfights at Nimes and the sport, was often featured in his art.

 The Canary Islands was the first Spanish autonomous community to ban bullfighting, in 1991, while the Catalonia region did so in 2012.